 According to the National Fire Protection Association (NFPA), three out of five home fire deaths could have been prevented if there’d been a working smoke detector.
 Murray suggests every home have a working smoke detector on every level, outside of each bedroom, and inside each bedroom.
 And those detectors should come with ten-year sealed batteries, should be tested weekly, and replaced every ten years, according to fire safety expert, Sharon Cooksey, who works for fire safety products manufacturer, Kidde.
 Not having a smoke detector is just one of the 15 biggest home dangers.

 …and carbon monoxide detectors too

 Just as important as smoke detectors are carbon monoxide detectors (one on each level), Murray tells us.
 They can save you in the event of a gas leak or a poorly vented fireplace, stove, or heating unit.
 Carbon monoxide can kill quickly and without any detectable odor.
 Such deaths are so easily prevented by CO detectors, some states require every home to have one.
-Find out how to keep your home and family safe from carbon monoxide poisoning.

 Every second counts